Oscillating-mode gap: an indicator of phase transition in open quantum many-body systems: Exact spectra

 \section{Exact spectra}

 In the previous section, we examined the Liouvillian spectrum using the mean-field approximation.
-This section focuses on the exact Liouvillian spectrum, derived through numerical diagonalization of the original Liouvillian.
+This section focuses on the exact Liouvillian spectrum of Model 1, derived through numerical diagonalization of the original Liouvillian.
 It is important to note that true long-range order is absent in one-dimensional systems and typically manifests in three dimensions or higher.
 Thus, the spectral structure corresponds to that depicted in Fig.~\ref{fig_model1_OM_gap}(e) across all parameter values.
 Nevertheless, in finite one-dimensional systems, significant changes in spectral structure are anticipated with varying $\gamma$, highlighting indications of a potential phase transition.
+Specifically, consider the correlation length $\xi$ of the one-dimensional system, which is the characteristic length scale of phase coherence.
+Note that for Model 1, $\xi$ diverges as both the interaction strength $U$ and the dephasing rate $\gamma$ approach zero because a BEC state is realized at $U=0$ and $\gamma=0$ [see Fig.~\ref{fig_model1_OM_gap}(a)].
+If the system size $L$ is smaller than or comparable to $\xi$, the mean-field results presented in Sec.~\ref{sec_mean_field_spectra} may approximately apply.
+In such cases, the spectra of the system can exhibit behaviors similar to those predicted by the mean-field approximation.